-The idea of leisure and work as separate activities is not universally shared.
-In the United States people often compartmentalize the times and spaces where leisure activity is to take place.
-These kinds of separations are not followed in many places military personnel may operate.
-The concept of leisure itself, in the way it is commonly understood in the United States, seems to be a fairly recent development in human history.
+United States, seems to be a fairly recent development in human history.
 This is not because people in the past never had time to relax or pursue activities purely for enjoyment.
 It is just that the perception of a need to make a distinction between work and leisure does not seem to have been widespread.
 Blurred lines between work activities and nonwork activities have sometimes created friction for military personnel.
 A typical example is when a meeting includes time spent socializing, gossiping, making and eating food, and other activities military personnel think of as not work-related.
-U.S. personnel may become frustrated, wanting to "get down to business" and stop "wasting time," or become uncomfortable because they feel this is not acceptable/legal behavior for them when on official business.
+U.S. personnel may become frustrated, wanting to get down to business and stop wasting time, or become uncomfortable because they feel this is not acceptable/legal behavior for them when on official business.
 The other people at the meeting may see no reason that a business meeting should not also be enjoyable.
 They may see the maintenance of relationships and exchange of information and hospitality as being equally important to the specific topic of the meeting.
 In fact, the lines between leisure and work are also blurred in the United States.
-Most military personnel have had to participate in "mandatory fun" where something cast as leisure was really just an extension of work.
+Most military personnel have had to participate in "mandatory fun," where something cast as leisure was really just an extension of work.
 Most people in the United States also have had experiences where an activity that we might normally characterize as work, like helping somebody move, took on some characteristics of a social gathering.

-It is not critical to determine what "counts" as leisure and what "counts" as work in the group being studied.
+It is not critical to determine what counts as leisure and what counts as work in the group being studied.
 Just keep in mind that the separation between work and leisure activities is not universally shared.
 For interaction, what matters is being able to identify opportunities for participation and the different assumptions that may cause friction if not addressed and being able to understand what leisure activities mean to partners or local people and what clues they provide to other aspects of culture.